finom/vovk/README.md

   <strong>REST for Next</strong>
   <br />
   <br />
-  Transforms Next.js App Router into a powerful and extensible REST API platform
+  Transforms <a href="https://nextjs.org/docs/app">Next.js</a> into a powerful and extensible REST API platform.
+Made with TypeScript and Inspired by <a href="https://nestjs.com/">NestJS</a>.
 </p>